 You should consider your concessional contributions cap when considering a salary sacrifice strategy to super.

-Limits apply to superannuation contributions made from after-tax money, which could include your salary or investment proceeds.
+Limits apply to superannuation contributions made from after-tax money (which you don't claim a tax deduction on), which could include contributions from your salary or non-super investment proceeds.
 These are known as ‘non-concessional contributions’.
-With the Government's super co-contribution scheme, by making a non-concessional contribution into your super, you may receive a benefit from the Government based on any after-tax contributions you make to your superannuation fund, if you meet the eligibility criteria.
+With the Government's super co-contribution scheme, by making a non-concessional contribution into your super, you may receive a benefit from the Government based on after-tax contributions you make to your superannuation fund, if you meet the eligibility criteria.

-If your spouse or partner is a low income earner, a stay at home parent, or not working at present, he or she may not be receiving superannuation contributions from an employer.
-This makes it worth looking at ways to grow their super and by making a contribution yourself to your partner’s super account, you could benefit from a tax rebate.
+If your spouse or partner is a low-income earner, a stay at home parent, or not working at present, he or she may not be receiving superannuation contributions from an employer.
+It may be worth looking at ways to grow their super and by making a contribution yourself to your partner’s super account, you may benefit from a tax offset.

 With a variety of ways to grow your superannuation it’s worth exploring the different options available to see which best suit your budget today – to help you achieve your goals for tomorrow.

 Things you should know

 This information is current as at 1 July 2021.

 This information provides an overview or summary only and it should not be considered a comprehensive statement on any matter or relied upon as such.